This post may contain affiliate links. Please read my disclosure policy for more details.

 Raspberry ricotta cake ingredients

-- Berries: both fresh or frozen raspberries work well.
+- Berries: you can use fresh or frozen raspberries.
 They don’t sink at the bottom, hence no need to dust them in flour.
 Also, you can swap blueberries, strawberries or dark chocolate chips (approx ½ cup) for raspberries.
 It’s so versatile!

-- Ricotta: whole or part skim is fine.
+- Ricotta: whole-milk ricotta is best.
 I used 1 cup/250 grams of ricotta (they don’t sell 15oz container here in the UK).
-But if you buy a large container of ricotta, check below how to use up your leftovers!
+But if you buy a large container of ricotta, have a look at this collection of ricotta recipes or check below how to use up your leftovers!

 - Vanilla extract & Lemon zest: I love using both, but feel free to use only lemon or only vanilla if it’s all you have at hand.